Skip to content

 a person opening their car door

 The frequency in which an individual borrows your car can also affect coverage if someone else gets into an accident operating your vehicle.
 Most insurers will provide coverage under permissive use if the borrower uses your vehicle once or highly infrequently.
-But if the borrower uses your car often and lives in the same household, your claim could be denied as that driver should’ve already been listed on your policy.
+But if the borrower uses your car often, your claim could be denied as that driver should’ve already been listed on your policy.

 For example, let’s say a babysitter uses your car once a week to pick up your children from school.
 Although the individual does not live with you, your insurer may require you to add them to your policy due to the frequency with which they use your vehicle.